 Work highlights

-- Assisted the IT and health department of the ANS, a French public agency charged with developing health information systems, with a comparative study of eight ‘free’ or ‘proprietary’ licences for the use of health terminology.
+• Assisted the IT and health department of the ANS, a French Public Agency charged with developing health information systems, notably regarding a comparative study of eight “free” or “proprietary” licences for the use of health terminology.

-- Advised Mathematic, an animation and motion design studio, on the drafting of contracts for the transfer of rights between Mathematic and an English writer-director based in Los Angeles.
+• Assisted MATHEMATIC, an animation and motion design studio, regarding the drafting of contracts for the transfer of rights between it and an English writer/director in Los Angeles with a view to producing an animated series.

 LPA-CGR avocats